Greater roadrunner: Breeding and nesting

 Until a mate is found, greater roadrunners typically live a solitary life.
 They are monogamous, forming long-term pair bonds.
 Breeding season begins from mid-March to early September.
 Courtship behaviors between greater roadrunners are a lengthy process including a combination of chasing, tail wagging, play-fighting, and acoustic signals.
-Once the chasing stage has passed, male presents nesting materials or food to the females.
+Once the chasing stage has passed, the male presents nesting materials or food to the females.

 Often, males offer food to females during the act of copulation.
 A unique feature of the greater roadrunner is that mated couples continue their copulation rituals long after the need for egg fertilization.
 This factor is believed to contribute to the couple's pair-bond maintenance.
 Greater roadrunner couples defend a territory of about 7500 to 8600 ft2 in size.
-The male is more territorial, calling out to warn competitors, and does not hesitate to physically push the intruders out of his territory.
+The male is more territorial, vocalizing to warn competitors, and does not hesitate to physically push the intruders out of his territory.
 Some couples defend the same territory all year long.

 Both birds build the nest, with the male collecting the material and the female constructing the nest.
 The nests are compact platforms of thorny branches lined with grasses, feathers, snakeskin, roots, and other fine material.
 They are built low in a cactus, bush, or man-made structure, 3–10 feet above ground.
 Greater roadrunners lay three to six eggs, which hatch in 20 days.
 The chicks fledge in another 18 days.
 Pairs may occasionally rear a second brood when food is abundant in rainy summers.
 A young fledge typically remains with its parents until it is at least 50 days old.

 Similarly to some other cuckoos, greater roadrunners occasionally lay their eggs in the nests of other birds, such as the common raven and northern mockingbird.